swpknl/MachineLearning/Titanic Survival Exploration/README.md

 ### Data

 The dataset used in this project is included as `titanic_data.csv`.
-This dataset is provided by Udacity and contains the following attributes:
+This dataset contains the following attributes:

 **Features**
 - `pclass` : Passenger Class (1 = 1st; 2 = 2nd; 3 = 3rd)